EBIvariation/vcf-validator/README.md

 ### Build ODB Libraries for windows

 This section is for building odb libraries for windows.
-You may ignore it if you want to use pre-compiled libraries given inside the repository.
-To build those libraries first download the source code using install_dependencies.bat it will create following directories in windows_dependencies folder.
+You may ignore it if you want to use pre-compiled libraries provided inside the repository.
+To build those libraries, first download the source code using `install_dependencies.bat`, which will create the following subfolder inside `windows_dependencies`:

-    - libodb-2.4.0
+* libodb-2.4.0
-    - libodb-sqlite-2.4.0
+* libodb-sqlite-2.4.0
-    - sqlite
+* sqlite
-    - odb (header files only)
+* odb (header files only)

-you will have to compile libodb-2.4.0, sqlite and then libodb-sqlite-2.4.0.
+You will have to compile libodb-2.4.0, sqlite and then libodb-sqlite-2.4.0.
 To do so you will need Visual Studio IDE (tested on VS-Studio-2017).

-#### Build Odb runtime
+#### Build ODB runtime

 1. Open libodb-2.4.0/libodb-vc12.sln in VS-Studio.
 File->Open->Project/Solution.
 2. Retarget the solution file to latest version.
 Project->Retarget Solution.
 3. Select Build type Release and configuration win32.
 4. Select /MT in Project->Properties->Configuration Properties->C/C++->Code Generation->Runtime Library options.
 5. Build the solution using Build->Build Solution.

-#### Build Sqlite for odb-sqlite
+#### Build SQLite for odb-sqlite

 1. Open sqlite/sqlite3-vc12.sln in VS-Studio.
 2. Retarget the solution file.
 3. Select Build type Release and configuration win32.
 4. Select /MT in Project->Properties->Configuration Properties->C/C++->Code Generation->Runtime Library options.
 5. Build the solution using Build->Build Solution.

-#### Build Odb-sqlite runtime
+#### Build ODB-SQLite runtime

 1. Open libodb-sqlite-2.4.0/libodb-sqlite-vc12.sln in VS-Studio.
 2. Retarget the solution file.
 3. Select Build type Release and configuration win32.
 4. Select /MT in Project->Properties->Configuration Properties->C/C++->Code Generation->Runtime Library options.
 5. Go to Project->Properties->Configuration Properties->VC++ Directories and append these paths to following variables.
     - Executable Directories => path/to/libodb-2.4.0/bin and path/to/sqlite/bin
     - Include Directories => path/to/libodb-2.4.0 and path/to/sqlite
     - Library Directories => path/to/libodb-2.4.0/lib and path/to/sqlite/lib
 Note the paths should be absolute and the directories will be present within windows_dependencies folder.
 6. Build the solution using Build->Build Solution.

-Now you will obitain compiled libs and dlls in lib and bin folders respectively.
+Now you will obitain compiled LIB and DLL files, in the `lib` and `bin` folders respectively.